 But which locks are the best for keeping your ride safe?
-We kept a few things in mind on our search.
+We kept a few things in mind.
 For one thing, we only looked at steel locks.
 We also aimed to include a variety of designs.
 As different vehicles, riders, and locations require different locks, no one design is right for everyone.
-We also wanted to get picks at a variety of price points, as investing in a quality lock doesn’t have to mean breaking the bank, and it might not make much sense to slap a $120 lock on a $200 bike, for instance.
+We also wanted to pick locks at a variety of price points, as investing in a quality lock doesn’t have to mean breaking the bank, and it might not make much sense to slap a $120 lock on a $200 bike, for instance.
 But most of all, we looked for the most secure locks out there.

 Here’s what we found, the best locks for your bikes, scooters, and more.
 Stay safe out there.

 This compact U-Lock comes with a four-foot flex cable, three keys, and solid support from one of the best-known brands in the industry.

 Pros: In the unlikely event someone is able to get through the 13-millimeter-thick steel shackle, Kryptonite offers anti-theft protection that will pay you money.
 The company will also ship two new keys to you globablly in the event you lose the three it comes with.

 Cons: Some users complained that the updated key design on this model wasn’t smooth to operate and could be prone to jamming.